BigManzai/opensim-ossl-example-scripts/README.md

 Test: opensim-0.9.2.0Dev-969-g4f4a48c working

-The missing scripts from OpenSimulator wiki are already contained in the XML configuration files, but are commented out.

-**Copy the directories into your opensim/bin directory.**
+**Copy the directories into your opensim/bin directory, restart opensim and clear your viewer cache**

 ## Offline
     You can easily view and change the examples offline with your text editor.